 (Image & Source Credit www.visva-bharati.ac.in)

 Centre Below: Image of Guha Ghar in Santiniketan (adjacent to Uttarayan) Dedicated to Rathindranath Tagore and his art

 STELLA KRAMRISCH ON RATHINDRANATH TAGORE (From the Above Catalogue)

-The flowers he paints in various media, in a technique his own where colour is structural and the background of the picture pulsates with their vibrations.
-Rathindranath Tagore knowsflowers by his love for them and by science.
+The flowers he paints in various media, in a technique his own where color is structural and the background of the picture pulsates with their vibrations.
+Rathindranath Tagore knows flowers by his love for them and by science.
 He is a biologist by training.
-He is also the architectof the garden in Santiniketan.
-To the luxuriant harmony he has brought plants from many parks of the earth and from the undergrowth of the Indian jungle; he has made them all thrive together, each in the soil it required.
-He cares for them, knows and paints them.
-With loving science he draws the firm logic of their patterns and gives them the space and ground on which they breathe their fragrance.
+He is also the architect of the garden in Santiniketan.
+To the luxuriant harmony he has brought plants from many parts of the earth and the undergrowth of the Indian jungle; he has made them all thrive together, each in the soil it required.
+He cares for them, knows, and paints them.
+With loving science, he draws the firm logic of their patterns and gives them space and ground on which they breathe their fragrance.